flow-33/emergent-grounds/README.md

 1. Open the application in your browser
 2. Click "Enter Conversation Space"
+3. Complete the ritual entry process to set your intentions
-3. You'll be assigned a poetic name and placed in a room
+4. You'll be assigned a poetic name and placed in a room
-4. Wait for another participant to join, or open another browser window to simulate a second participant
+5. Wait for another participant to join, or open another browser window to simulate a second participant
-5. Begin your conversation
+6. Begin your conversation with the support of the layered moderation system:
+   - As you type, the client-side TensorFlow.js model analyzes your message for potentially harmful content
+   - When you send a message, the server-side Perspective API performs a deeper analysis
-6. The AI moderator will occasionally offer reflective prompts
+   - The OpenAI-powered moderator offers reflective prompts and intervenes if needed
+7. The conversation is guided by gentle AI interventions that help maintain a respectful, thoughtful space

 ## License